Key takeaways from Cop27 final agreement

 A number of “high ambition” countries pushed for the final Sharm el-Sheikh agreement to include a reference of the need to peak emissions in 2025 – the deadline for keeping 1.5C “alive”, according to the latest climate science.
 However, this failed to make the final text.

-Alok Sharm, the Cop26 president, did not mince his words on the outcome.
+Alok Sharma, the Cop26 president, did not mince his words on the outcome.
 “Emissions peaking before 2025, as the science tells us is necessary.
 Not in this text,” he said.

 Fossil fuels drop out